mattetti/mattetti.github.com.old/source/_posts/2012-11-14-engineers-suck-at-finding-right-jobs.markdown

 emails within the hour)

 I finally took the time to enable the comments in this blog.
-Feel free to leave advice or comments.
+Feel free to leave advice or feedback.